Fritz and Chesster: Reception

 In 2009, the game won the Deutscher Computerspielpreis (German Computer Games Award) in the category Best Children's Game.

 Hope Katz Gibbs of The Washington Post praised Part 1 as a "clever teaching tool" which divides learning chess into "small, kid-friendly lessons".
 Brian Wilson of School Library Journal wrote that Part 1 has "an overlong story, too much dialogue, and some confusing directions" but is "humorous" and "mostly successful" in teaching chess.
+AllGame gave Part 1 a rating of 3.5 out of 5 and called it a "[v]ery amusing and effective introductory game on chess basics."
 The New York Times Charles Herold reviewed Part 2 positively, calling the graphics "appealing" and the dialogue "amusing", while finding that it was "the most entertaining way" he knew of to improve one's chess.
 Karen Yannacio of Parenting for High Potential said that she was "impressed with the training modules" of Part 2 and believed that its graphics were "incredibly appealing and fun".
 Yannacio also commented that the dialogue "can get long and can't be fast-forwarded".